 This blog is broadly about politics, conflict, intervention, activism, education, and history.
 I write about these things and more.
 I also read a lot.
 Some people just come here for the Weekend Reading, and that’s fine too.
-In research, my primary focus is the Lord’s Resistance Army conflict that began in northern Uganda and is currently continuing in eastern D.R.
-Congo and Central African Republic.
-I study African politics, and am interested in U.S. politics, social movements, and education.
+In research, my primary focus is conflict in Uganda and broader east-central Africa.
+I study African politics and humanitarian intervention, and am interested in politics, social movements, and education more broadly.

 I recently completed an M.A. in African Studies at Yale University.
-My thesis is about radio’s role as a response to the LRA conflict in Uganda and the Democratic Republic of Congo – specifically as a tool to encourage rebels to surrender and to warn civilians about rebel movements.
+My thesis was about radio’s role as a response to the LRA conflict in Uganda and the Democratic Republic of Congo – specifically as a tool to encourage rebels to surrender and to warn civilians about rebel movements.
 I am currently working on expanding the thesis to discuss intervention in the LRA conflict.
 While at Yale, I was also a managing editor at the Yale Journal of International Affairs.

 The usual caveat – all thoughts are my own – applies.

 You can always contact me at Scootles7 AT gmail DOT com.
 I’d be glad to chat!